We are Disciples of Christ, a movement for wholeness in a fragmented world.— – Disciples of Christ Identity Statement

+Life is full of maybes.
 Maybe you grew up in the church.
 Maybe you didn’t.
-Maybe you feel more spiritual than religious.
+Maybe you’re more spiritual than religious.
 Maybe you think all that religion talk is nonsense.
 Maybe you love Jesus but you don’t exactly click with most churches.
-Maybe you felt like you didn’t belong in churches after a divorce or other life change.
+Maybe you felt like you didn’t belong in churches after a life change.
 Maybe its just been a while and you’d feel weird coming back.
-Maybe you’re just starting to think about God.
+Maybe you’re just starting to think about spiritual stuff.
 Maybe you’ve thought long and hard, and some of your conclusions don’t match up with others.
-But, maybe you contemplate the meaning of it all, how we ought to live, if there is Something out there, etc.
+But, maybe you contemplate the meaning of it all, how we ought to live, if there is something out there, etc.

-If any of these maybes sounds like you, you might be a spiritual refugee – someone more at home with God than with most other people.
-If so, I want you to consider coming by to worship with us.
-At no point will I put you on the spot or make it weird.
-Likewise, I don’t want to put you in a box or tell you exactly what to think, but I do want you to have a community that asks these questions and seeks better answers together.
+So, if any of the aforementioned “maybes” sounds like you, I want you to consider coming to worship with us.
+At no point will we put you on the spot or make it weird.
+At no point will we try to sell you on some nonsense or force a view that just doesn’t work for you.
+It’s just not my MO to constantly tell you exactly what to think, but I do want you to have a community that asks the deep questions and seeks better answers together.

 - Open Minded and Christian at the same time – It may go without saying but I’ll say it anyway.
 I’m a Christian minister.
 This is a church.
 We preach and teach from the Bible.
 So, expect for my answers to be about God, Jesus, the Holy Spirit, heaven, and things like that.
-If those aren’t your answers, that’s ok.
+After all, they are the tools and terms given to the Church in order to make sense of it all.
+But, if those aren’t your answers, that’s ok.
 You don’t have to be all in or a Bible expert to come to our services, but know that is where I’m coming from.
 I want to share my perspective and I want you to share yours, too.
-We don’t have to agree on every detail.
-I may challenge you to think and grow.
-I may ask big questions and give you some thoughts on how those questions could be answered.
-I will definitely continue to showcase why and how Jesus is the answer to a lot of the questions you may be asking.
-But, I will never put you in a box.

-- Committed to Flourishing – I became a minister because I want to see people at their best.
-I love it when people are really and truly flourishing in life.
+- Committed to Flourishing – Simply put, I love it when people are really and truly flourishing in life.
 Part of that means having their basic needs sorted out.
 Part of that means knowing who they are and where they fit into the world.
-Part of that means reflecting and growing in prayer and study.
+Part of that means reflecting and growing.
 And, part of it means they have a deep purpose that really fulfills them.
 When I teach, preach, and meet with folks; that is my goal.
 I don’t want you to memorize a bunch of stuff.
 I don’t want you to act a certain way.
 What I want is for you to find your purpose, the reason God put you here.
 And I want to make sure you have the tools and knowledge to do great things with that purpose.
 Whatever you’re coming to the table with, bring it.
-Let’s see you start to flourish in Christ.
+Let’s see you flourish.